 - While investigating Bertie Holcomb, you can ask one of your companions to play Good Cop/Bad Cop with you to intimidate him into cooperating.
 All of them are good.

 - Asking a post-Scylla Max to intimidate the tossball mascot who broke into the penthouse is gold.Max: You, uh, should watch yourself, or we'll force you to... consider how your whole existence is based on a lie perpetrated by the corporations.
 Or... um, shoot you?

 - The Grand Colonial's sign is partially burned out, showing the luxury hotel's name as the "Grand Colon."

-- When greeting the murderer at the final part of the questline, he makes comments indicating that he's going to launch in to a grand Motive Rant.
+- When greeting the murderer at the final part of the questline, they make comments indicating that they're going to launch into a grand Motive Rant.
 The Unplanned Variable can have none of that.Unplanned Variable: *raise hand* Let me stop your monologue right now.
 I don't care.

 - And you can follow it up by predicting the exact shape the final boss fight will take, and the murderer will just get frustrated at the Unplanned Variable's attitude, saying "You just couldn't let me have my moment, could you?"